Marketing to Gen Z? How it can be any different from Marketing to Millennials?

 Summing It Up!

-These species are digital natives who can’t respond as easily as you might think, who won’t be trusting your business as the previous generation did, & it will be a tough job to woo this group & earn their love & loyalty.
+These species are digital natives who can’t respond as quickly as you might think, who won’t be trusting your business as the previous generation did, & it will be a tough job to woo this group & earn their love & loyalty.